 - Look for features of the data and their expected distribution.

-- A certain seasonality over time is expected, e.g spike in sales on black friday, less traffic on weekends.
+- A certain seasonality over time is expected, e.g., a spike in sales on Black Friday and less traffic on weekends.

 - Run anomaly detection algorithms to look at the history of features and see if the current values are normal